nixworks/public/news/2005/06/13/index.md

 ##### Sweden
 ### [ Swedish diplomat Jan Eliasson is unanimously elected President of the United Nations General Assembly.
 He will take over the presidency on September 20, 2005. ](/news/2005/06/13/swedish-diplomat-jan-eliasson-is-unanimously-elected-president-of-the-united-nations-general-assembly-he-will-take-over-the-presidency-on.md)
-_Context: diplomat, September 20, Sweden, Jan Eliasson, President of the United Nations General Assembly, 2005_
+_Context: President of the United Nations General Assembly, Jan Eliasson, September 20, diplomat, 2005, Sweden_

 ##### Flash flood
 ### [ Ninety-two people, almost all children, have died after a flash flood hit a school in Shalan, Heilongjiang province, China. ](/news/2005/06/13/ninety-two-people-almost-all-children-have-died-after-a-flash-flood-hit-a-school-in-shalan-heilongjiang-province-china.md)
-_Context: flash flood, Heilongjiang, China, Shalan_
+_Context: Heilongjiang, Shalan, flash flood, China_

 ##### Italy
 ### [ Italians end voting in a two-day referendum about strict fertility treatment laws.
 The Catholic Church has recommended that Catholics boycott the poll, which needs 50% turnout to be valid.
 Initial turnout has been low and it is projected not to reach the 50% level. ](/news/2005/06/13/italians-end-voting-in-a-two-day-referendum-about-strict-fertility-treatment-laws-the-catholic-church-has-recommended-that-catholics-boyco.md)